nanopool/nanominer/README.md

 The event log function on **nanominer** is automatically activated each time the program starts up.
 The log files that are created contain all the information displayed on the console while the miner is running.
 By default, the log files are saved in the logs folder of the program's current directory.
 Deactivating event logging, as well as assigning a random catalogue for recording log files, can be done by using the corresponding configuration parameters (see the examples in the _Parameters_ section of this file).

 ## Remote Monitoring
+**nanominer** has web interface for getting rig statistics, discovering other instances of **nanominer** in the local network and managing them.
+You can edit miners' config via web as well as restart the miners.
+In order to perform these actions on a running instance of **nanominer**, its config must contain a password for web interface (see the _webPassword_ option).
-**nanominer** supports BoringAPI for getting rig statistics.
-By default it starts a BoringAPI HTTP server on port 9090, which can be found on http://127.0.0.1:9090/stats.
-In the program's config file, the port can be configured and the API function can be deactived with the _port_ function.
+By default **nanominer** starts a HTTP server on port 9090, which can be found on http://127.0.0.1:9090.
+In the program's config file, the port can be configured and the API function can be deactived with the _webPort_ option (or it can be set to 0 to disable web interface).
+[BoringAPI](https://github.com/nanopool/BoringAPI) for getting rig statistics is supported aswell, which can be found on http://127.0.0.1:9090/stats.

 **nanominer** also supports the network API program EthMan for rig monitoring.
 By default it opens port 3333 in “read-only” mode without the ability to restart the miner or rig through the network.
 In the program's config file, the port can be configured and the API function can be deactived with the _mport_ function.
 The config file also lets you set a password for monitoring with the _ethmanPassword_ option.